tramlinehq/store-quirks/README.md

 Yes.
 [See](#does-the-previous-ready-for-sale-in-phased-release-automatically-halt-or-stop-when-a-new-one-is-attempted-to-distribute-after-approval).

-When the Phased Release was active: our assumption is same as above. but TO BE CONFIRMED.

 ### Can you start a new release (start its distribution) while another release is in phased release, but paused?

 Yes.
 [See](#does-the-previous-ready-for-sale-in-phased-release-automatically-halt-or-stop-when-a-new-one-is-attempted-to-distribute-after-approval).